-Small bowel or the small intestine is the longest part of the digestive system in human body.
+Small bowel or the small intestine is the longest part of the digestive system in the human body.
 This organ connects the stomach to the large intestine.
 It helps in the absorption of nutrients from the food during the digestion process.
-Small intestine is founded in a folded form structure to that helps to get it fit into the abdomen.
-When elongated they are reach up to twenty feet in length with a diameter of one inch.
+The small intestine is founded in a folded form structure that helps to get it fit into the abdomen.
+When elongated they reach up to twenty feet in length with a diameter of one inch.
 The small intestine plays a vital role in the digestion process and performs most of the digestion of the food we intake.
 The small intestine has three parts namely the duodenum, the ileum, and the jejunum.
 A Perforation is described as a hole that develops through the wall of an organ.
-There are so many reasons that can cause perforation in the small intestine.
+There are so many reasons that can cause the perforation in the small intestine.
 These include:

 - Celiac disease